-Note that the process rank is the MPI_COMM_WORLD rank.
-The interpretation of the CPU values specified in the MPI_DSM_CPULIST depends on whether the MPI job is being run within a cpuset.
-If the job is run outside of a cpuset, the CPUs specify cpunum values beginning with 0 and up to the number of CPUs in the system minus one.
-When running within a cpuset, the default behavior is to interpret the CPU values as relative processor numbers within the cpuset.
+Note that the process rank is the MPI\COMM\WORLD rank.
+The interpretation of the CPU values specified in the MPI\DSM\CPULIST depends on whether the MPI job is being run within a cpuset, as follows:

+- If the job is run outside of a cpuset, the CPUs specify cpunum values beginning with 0 and up to the number of CPUs in the system, minus one. - If the job is run within a cpuset, the default behavior is to interpret the CPU values as relative processor numbers within the cpuset.

-The number of processors specified should equal the number of MPI processes that will be used to run the application.
-The number of colon delineated parts of the list must equal the number of hosts used for the MPI job.
+The number of processors specified should equal the number of MPI processes that are used to run the application.
+The number of colon-delineated parts of the list must equal the number of hosts used for the MPI job.
 If an error occurs in processing the CPU list, the default placement policy is used.